Helping autistic teenagers recognise attraction and romantic feelings

 - The person doesn’t tease or bully you or say things that make you feel bad.

-Here are some bad signs:
+Here are bad signs:

 - The person doesn’t give you much attention or affection.